 Do Cats Eat Their Placenta?
 Vet-Reviewed Facts & FAQs

 You may have noticed that the animal kingdom behaves quite differently than humans when it comes to birth-related habits.
 One such unusual behavior that often puzzles pet owners is the consumption of the placenta after birth.
-Many cats do eat their placenta post-birth, a behavior known as placentophagy.
+Many cats do eat the placenta post-birth, a behavior known as placentophagy.

 While this may seem strange to us, it’s a common occurrence among many animals.
 Let’s explore this topic further to gain a better understanding of it.